markgyoni/geopol/docs/Getting_Started/Joining.md

 ---
 # Joining

-**There is currently 2 ways to join our server.**

 ## General Information

-We provide the modpack to our players to ease the joining process. ~~Currently we have two versions:~~ **(We're only focused on 1 version.
-The Extras modpack might come later.)**
+We provide the modpack to our players to ease the joining process.
+You can download it on [CurseForge](https://www.curseforge.com/minecraft/modpacks/geopol) (More information below)

-- **Normal** (Includes every required mod and the custom scripts.
-Less storage required)
+- **Normal** (Includes every required mod and the custom scripts)

-Modification for a unfair advantage is cheating and bannable.
+Modification of the client for a advantage is cheating and bannable.
 This includes certain Texture Packs.
 (I.e: Xray, Invisibly Be Gone)

 The modpack gets updated regularly.
 When this happens, an update will be required.
 More on this below.

-## Ram
+### Ram

 We recommend at least 6GB of RAM due to the amount of mods and assets.
 If you have more than 6GB available, feel free to allocate more RAM (8GB or even 10GB is fine) This will help with performance and will reduce lag.